xvrrr/AI-Creator/readme.md

     video_segment_length: int = 30 # 30 seconds
     rough_num_frames_per_segment: int = 10 # 5 frames
 ```
+Creating videos with Agentic AIGC requires aligning with the user's ideas, which is a key step.
+First, the user inputs a query about their video idea, and Agentic AIGC performs a more granular query decomposition of the user's idea.
+This results in several sub-queries, each of which can match a video clip in the material library, enabling video creation.
+When using the Movie Editing feature, the Storyboard Agent `story_editor.py` percept the available visual material, allowing for more precise generation and utilization of each sub-query.

 ### 1.1 Agentic Movie Edits